Distributions: general: dividends, distributions and company law

 - interim dividends may be paid by directors from time to time.

 The significance of this in present context is that a final dividend which has been properly declared and which does not specify a date for payment creates an immediately enforceable debt.
 If a final dividend is declared under the terms of a resolution that states that it is payable on a future date (a fairly common occurrence for quoted companies) then the debt is enforceable, and the dividend is due and payable, only on that later date.
 An interim dividend, on the other hand, may be varied or rescinded at any time before payment and may therefore only be regarded as due and payable when it is actually paid.
-Potel v CIR (1971) 46TC658 contains a clear exposition of this point at page 669.
+The Potel case contains a clear exposition of this point at page 669.

 What is meant by payment of a dividend?